kleve-r/newrelic-telegram-alert/README.md

 ---

-In order to run the project in the console, enter node index.js
+In order to run the project in the console, enter:

 ```shell
 node index.js